 – 2 milligrams of zinc (14% of the daily value)

 Knowing about these nutrients is not enough – what we need to look at is what these nutrients can do for us.

 Amaranth is gluten-free, which is great news for anyone who wants to have a healthy diet but is gluten-intolerant.
 The seed is a great source of protein, which helps build muscle and boosts immunity and hair health.
 And the fiber amaranth contains works great for treating diabetes, heart health, obesity, and even cancer.

 1. Is Gluten-Free

 That’s some fantastic news for people with sensitivities or intolerances to gluten.
 Gluten sensitivity is basically a cluster of symptoms that happen due to reaction to a protein in the wheat plant (and that protein is gluten).
-The most severe form of gluten sensitivity is Celiac’s disease, which causes serious digestive complications.
+The most severe form of gluten sensitivity is Celiac's diseasei XAn immune reaction to eating gluten, a protein found in barley or wheat, causes inflammation of the small intestine's lining. , which causes serious digestive complications.

 Given amaranth doesn’t have gluten, you can happily include it in your gluten-free diet.

 We have read in school that protein is the building block of the body.
 And then, we forgot about it.
 It’s time to remind ourselves about the importance of this nutrient.

 Amaranth contains an unusually high quality of protein.
 One cup of cooked amaranth offers 9 grams of protein.
 This nutrient is used by every cell in our body – and is essential for building muscle mass and digestion.
 It also aids neurological function.